erikarvstedt/extra-container/README.md

     --restart-changed | -r
       Restart running containers that have changed

+    --ssh
+      Generate SSH keys in /tmp and enable container SSH access.
+      The key files remain after exit and are reused on subsequent runs.
+      Unlocks the function 'cssh' in 'extra-container shell'.
+      Requires container option 'privateNetwork = true'.

     --build-args arg...
       All following args are passed to nix-build.
       Must be the last option given.